 Now is the time to take action.
 You simply cannot continue to do things the same way and expect different results, especially in this down economy.
 You will not survive.

 Your primary focus, if your business is living on the edge between a red or black bottom line, should be cash flow.
 And to increase cash flow you have to sell.
 Anything that takes you away from selling is a threat to your cash flow.

-According to the results, 66 percent of small businesses still handwrite invoices, use word processing programs and spreadsheets, or simply don’t have a standardized method.
+According to the results, 66 percent of small businesses still hand-write invoices, use word processing programs and spreadsheets, or simply don’t have a standardized method.

-Besides, if you’re spending your time manually invoicing, you’re not selling so you suffer a double whammy — you’re costing your business money and you’re not available to make a sale.
+Besides, if you’re spending your time manually invoicing, you’re not selling.
+So you suffer a double whammy — you’re costing your business money and you’re not available to make a sale.

 And here’s the case for outsourcing to an expert.
 Nearly 20 percent of small business owners admit to forgetting to invoice or follow up on an overdue invoice.
 Over 50 percent of these respondents admit that they are simply “not organized” and “lack an automated system for creating and tracking invoices.”

 You can find a reasonably priced virtual assistant who can handle this for you.
-That way you don’t have to worry about being disorganized and you can spend all of your time focusing on pumping up your bottom line by selling your heart out.
+That way you don’t have to worry about being disorganized.
+Instead, you can spend all of your time focusing on pumping up your bottom line by selling your heart out.

 You can do your business a whole lot of good — and increase those sales too — simply by accepting credit cards.
 According to the survey, only 30 percent of small businesses accept credit cards and only 22 percent accept electronic checks.

 If you’re serious about making the most of your cash flow, take a hard look at the things you are doing in your business.
 I bet you find at least one thing you can change by automating or outsourcing.
-Why not do that now and let me know what you found by leaving a comment.
+Why not do that now?
+Then let me know what you found by leaving a comment.
 Or if you have a tip to offer, tell me about that too.